 Meyer has been a winner at every stop, with winning records at Bowling Green (17-6), Utah (22-2), Florida (65-15) and Ohio State (83-9) to his credit.
 His 2004 Utes team went undefeated and won the Fiesta Bowl behind future No. 1 overall NFL draft pick Alex Smith.
 His 2006, 2008 and 2009 Gators squads all went 13-1, winning three SEC titles and two national championships behind Heisman winner Tim Tebow.
 Meyer took over at Ohio State in 2012 and revitalized the Buckeyes brand, winning the inaugural College Football Playoff championship.
 His 2012 OSU team went undefeated in the regular season, but was ineligible for the postseason due to previous NCAA sanctions.
-With three national titles and a combined 186-32 record, Meyer has been one of the dominating coaching forces of his era and still has time to rise up these rankings.
+With three national titles and a combined 187-32 record, Meyer has been one of the most dominating coaching forces of his era and could continue to rise up these rankings if he decides to return to coaching.
 He retired for the second time after the 2018 season.

 A former Minnesota halfback, Bierman returned to his alma mater in 1932 and directed the program through its most successful stint in school history.
 Under Bierman, the Golden Gophers won seven Big Ten titles in a ten-year span and five national championships in eight years.
 That stretch of dominance is one of the greatest feats in college football coaching history.
 He also won three conference titles at Tulane.